Old Man Logan: Original story

 The United States and the world of Earth-807128 has been conquered and divided among supervillains, with territories belonging to the Abomination (later conquered by the Hulk), Magneto (later conquered by a new Kingpin), Doctor Doom, and the Red Skull, who has named himself president of the United States.
 Superheroes have been wiped out of existence, with the few survivors in hiding.
 Logan lives with his wife Maureen and young children Scotty and Jade on a barren plot of land in Sacramento, California, now part of the territory known as Hulkland.
 Needing money to pay rent to his landlords the Hulk Gang (the incestuous hillbilly grandchildren of the Hulk and his first cousin She-Hulk), Logan accepts a job from a blind Clint Barton to help him travel east to the capital of New Babylon and deliver a secret package (which Logan assumes to be drugs).

 Logan and Barton encounter several diversions on their journey.
 They rescue Barton's estranged daughter Ashley (who seems to be an aspiring Spider-Girl) from the clutches of the new Kingpin.
 However, she then murders Kingpin and reveals her intention to seize his territory of Hammer Falls (formerly Las Vegas) herself as the new Kingpin and "Spider-Bitch" before attempting to kill her father.
 Logan rescues him and the pair escape, as Spider-Bitch sends her forces after them.

-They escape a cluster of Moloids who are destroying cities by sinking them from beneath the surface.
-They then get chased by a Venom symbiote-infused Tyrannosaurus (imported from the Savage Land), but they are rescued and teleported by the White Queen and Black Bolt.

-Throughout the story it is reiterated that the "Wolverine" persona died the day the villains attacked and that since then, Logan has refused to use his claws.
+Throughout the story, it is reiterated that the "Wolverine" persona died the day the villains attacked and that since then, Logan has refused to use his claws.
 Flashbacks reveal that on the night the attack happened, a group of 40 supervillains attacked the X-Mansion.
 Unable to locate his teammates, Logan slaughtered the attackers to ensure the safety of the mutant children.
 As the last "attacker" Bullseye was killed, Logan realized that the entire assault was an illusion created by Mysterio and his perceived enemies were actually his fellow X-Men.
 This destroyed Wolverine emotionally and mentally and he fled the mansion and wandered away to a train track in shock and shame.
 Though he made a subsequent suicide attempt by allowing a freight train to run him over, Logan could not actually kill himself, but had effectively killed "Wolverine".